 The South Rim of Grand Canyon National Park is a geological wonder located in northern Arizona that attracts visitors from all around the world.
 Known for its dramatic and breathtaking canyon views, the beauty of the Grand Canyon can be seen from just about anywhere in the South Rim, including designated lookout points, hikes, museums, and even hotels.
-Admission to Grand Canyon National Park costs $35* for one vehicle for 7 days, or you can get in with your America the Beautiful Pass, which will give you access to any National Park Service location for $80* annually.
+Other than basking in the view, there are many things to do in Grand Canyon National Park, like camping, learning about the park in the Visitor's Center and museums, and hunting down the plethora of specialty National Parks Passport stamps.
+The entrance fee to Grand Canyon National Park is $35* for one vehicle for 7 days, or you can get in with your America the Beautiful Pass, which will give you access to any National Park Service location for $80* annually.
 According to just about every reputable source we found online and our own personal fieldwork, we created this guide on the best places to hike, play, and stay in the South Rim of Grand Canyon National Park.

 *Prices at time of publication